vaibbhavk/kanban-v2/README.md

     python main.py
 ```

 - Server will be running on `http://localhost:5000/`.
-To know about the API endpoints, see the [documentation](https://app.swaggerhub.com/apis/vaibbhavk/kanban-api/2.0.0).
+To know about the API endpoints, see the [API documentation](https://app.swaggerhub.com/apis/vaibbhavk/kanban-api/2.0.0).

 ### To run the client:-